Biden to visit 'pariah' Saudi Arabia and Israel next month

 But at a time of skyrocketing prices at the gas pump, growing worries about Iran’s nuclear program and perpetual concern that China is expanding its global footprint, Biden and his national security team have determined that freezing out the Saudis, particularly the crown prince, is not in the U.S. interest.

-Sen. Dick Durbin, D-Ill, the No. 2 Senate Democrat, told CNN that Biden “has a tough job dealing with gasoline prices and trying to find ways to find new sources and supplies to bring down inflation in the energy sector.”

-But Durbin said he had “mixed feelings” about the visit, calling the Saudi’s human rights record “an outrage.”
+Sen. Dick Durbin, D-Ill., the No. 2 Senate Democrat, told CNN that Biden “has a tough job dealing with gasoline prices.”
+But Durbin said he had “mixed feelings” about the visit, calling the Saudis’ human rights record “an outrage.”

 The Senate’s No. 2 Republican leader accused Biden of paying too little attention to American energy.